 Question #3 – was there solid material in your last sample?

 Okay.
 Question number three.
-Last time you did pull a fuel sample from the bottom of the tank, was there any solid material in the sample?
+The last time you did pull a fuel sample from the bottom of the tank, was there any solid material in the sample?

 What kind of solid material are we talking about here?
 When you pull from a typical tank, when a bottom sample is pulled, and let's say you get a fuel phase and you pull some water bottoms, and maybe you pull some of this stuff here, which is what we would call a rag layer.

-The next post we will continue with Question #4 - changes in performance.
+In the next post, we will continue with Question #4 - changes in performance.